remotely-save/remotely-save/README.md

 - **[End-to-end encryption](./docs/encryption.md) supported.** Files would be encrypted using openssl format before being sent to the cloud **if** user specify a password.
 - **Scheduled auto sync supported.** You can also manually trigger the sync using sidebar ribbon, or using the command from the command palette (or even bind the hot key combination to the command then press the hot key combination).
 - **[Minimal Intrusive](./docs/minimal_intrusive_design.md).**
+- **Skip Large files and skip paths by custom regex conditions!
 - **Fully open source under [Apache-2.0 License](./LICENSE).**
 - **[Sync Algorithm open](./docs/sync_algorithm_v2.md) for discussion.**